The Disappeared of Spaç

 Answer:

-Question: Who can report a missing person??
+Question: Who can report about a disappeared person?

 Answer: